cloud3000/vplus/README.md

 These v/plus functions use the meta-data in the Sqlite DB to do basically the same thing they did on the HP3000, but GUI and Web/HTML.
 This version uses SP2 from Flexus to do the actual GUI/Web.

-What you are looking at here will not compile, there are missing dependencies.
+These v/plus functions here will not compile, they are missing dependencies.

-1. TCL script that are used to do the field processing specs, and to read the Sqlite DB are not included.
+1. TCL scripts that are used to do the field processing specs, and to read the Sqlite DB are not included.
 2. Copylib modules, also not included.
 3. SP2 from [Flexus](https://flexus.com/) also not included.
-4.

 These routines were written for the Acu-Cobol compiler, but should compile with minor mods using the GNU-Cobol compiler.

 My intension was to one day re-write these in ansi C, not C++, ansi C.

-I will probably include the copylib modules here soon.
+I will probably include the copylib modules here soon os at least they'll compile.
+But they still need the Tcl script and the SP2 runtime.

 I'll ask my friend who created the Tcl scripts if he would like to upload them here as well.